Travel ban starts Thursday

+- The ban will bar people from six majority-Muslim countries, with several key exceptions

+- Supreme Court will hear legal challenge to the ban this fall

-(CNN)After months of winding through the courts, the so-called "watered down," revised version of President Donald Trump's fiercely litigated travel ban will finally go into effect at 8 p.m.
+Washington (CNN)After months of winding through the courts, the so-called "watered down," revised version of President Donald Trump's fiercely litigated travel ban will finally go into effect at 8 p.m.
 ET Thursday.

 Here's what to expect for version 2.0: